Grand Duchess Olga Alexandrovna of Russia

 Nikolai was promoted to captain of the Blue Cuirassier Guards and sent far away to the provinces.
 Olga and Nikolai regularly corresponded.
 In 1906, Olga’s husband Peter appointed Nikolai as one of his aides-de-camp.
 Nikolai was told that his quarters would be in the Oldenburg mansion in St. Petersburg.
 The living arrangements at the mansion were a well-kept secret and continued until the start of World War I when Olga went to be a nurse at the front and Nikolai went to war with his regiment.
 Peter did not keep his promise to reconsider a divorce after seven years.

 Over the years, Olga had continued to ask her brother Nicholas II for permission to marry Nikolai.
 Nicholas II always refused because he believed that marriage was for life and that the royalty should only marry royalty.
 In 1912, when Olga’s brother Michael married a commoner without permission, Nicholas banished him from Russia.
-Fearing for Nikolai’s safety in the war, Olga pleaded with her brother Nicholas II to transfer him to the relative safety of Kiev, where she was stationed at a hospital.
-In 1916, after visiting Olga in Kiev, Nicholas had a change of heart and he officially annulled her marriage to Peter.
+Fearing for Nikolai’s safety in the war, Olga pleaded with her brother Nicholas II to transfer him to the relative safety of Kyiv, where she was stationed at a hospital.
+In 1916, after visiting Olga in Kyiv, Nicholas had a change of heart and he officially annulled her marriage to Peter.
 On November 16, 1916, Olga and Nikolai were married at the Kievo-Vasilievskaya Church in Kiev.
-Olga’s mother the Dowager Empress Marie Feodorovna, her sister’s husband Grand Duke Alexander Mikhailovich (Sandro), two fellow nurses from the hospital in Kiev, and four officers of Nikolai’s regiment attended.
+Olga’s mother Dowager Empress Marie Feodorovna, her sister’s husband Grand Duke Alexander Mikhailovich (Sandro), two fellow nurses from the hospital in Kyiv, and four officers of Nikolai’s regiment attended.

 Olga and Nikolai had two sons: